ChoiCube84/B-Tree-cpp-implementation/README.md

 Please ensure your custom types fulfill these requirements before using them with this B-Tree implementation.

 # Getting Started
 To compile the project, you need to have a suitable C++ compiler installed on your system that supports C++20.

+(If you are planning to use the Python bindings in the future, please stay tuned for additional instructions on that.)

 Then, navigate to the project directory and run the following command:

 ```bash
 g++ test.cpp -o test